projectsolace/solace-landing/README.md

 # solace-landing

-A one-page description about Solace, our capstone project for Fullstack Academy's Software Engineering Immersive Program
+A one-page description about Solace, a mental wellness mobile app built using React Native

 You can view the website and learn more about Solace at www.projectsolace.co